Sadri Gjonbalaj

-Sadri Gjonbalaj (1966) is an American retired football player who played professionally in the Major Indoor Soccer League, American Soccer League, American Professional Soccer League and National Professional Soccer League.
+Sadri Gjonbalaj (born 1966) is an American retired football player who played professionally in the Major Indoor Soccer League, American Soccer League, American Professional Soccer League and National Professional Soccer League.
 He also earned five caps, scoring one goal, with the U.S. national team.

 Early life

 Gjonbalaj was born in Vusanje, a village in SR Montenegro, SFR Yugoslavia (modern-day Montenegro).
 Him and his family moved to Brooklyn, New York when he was a child.

 Career

 College

 Gjonbalaj attended from the age of 17 at North Carolina State University where he played on the Wolfpack's soccer team from 1983 to 1986.

 Professional

 In June 1987, the Los Angeles Lazers of the Major Indoor Soccer League selected Gjonbalaj in the first round (2nd overall) of the 1987 MISL Draft.
 In May 1988, the Lazers loaned Gjonbalaj to the Albany Capitals of the American Soccer League.
 In 1989, he was with the New Jersey Eagles of the ASL.
 Then in 1990, he moved to the Washington Diplomats of the ASL successor league, the American Professional Soccer League.
 In the fall of 1990, he signed with the New York Kick of the National Professional Soccer League (NPSL).
 In January 1991, the Kick sold Gjonbalaj's contract to the Chicago Power.
 He played nine games and scored two goals as the Power won the NPSL championship.
 In December 1991, he signed with the Milwaukee Wave.
 In 1993, he played for the Raleigh Flyers of the USISL.
 He then moved to the New York Fever for the 1994 season.
 In December 1994, he returned to the NPSL when he signed with the Canton Invaders.
 In 1995, he was with the New York Centaurs of the A-League where he scored four goals in twenty games.